Frankenberg, Hesse

 The mountain at a ford over the Eder north of the Burgwald range was for a long time a fortified place, playing an especially important role under the Franks in the Saxon Wars.
 The town was built in 1233-1234 by the Thuringian Landgrave at the junction of two trade routes.
 The renovated Old and New Town have many half-timbered houses.
 In 2018 the town adopted the additional name "Philipp Soldan Stadt".

 Geography

 Frankenberg lies between the Burgwald range in the south and the Breite Struth (hills) in the northwest, where the river Nemphe empties into the Eder.
-North of the town, the Nuhne empties into the same river at the constituent community of Schreufa.
+North of the town, the Nuhne empties into the same river at the constituent municipality of Schreufa.
 It is 27 km north of Marburg.

-Neighbouring communities
+Neighbouring municipalities

-Frankenberg borders in the north on the community of Vöhl, in the east on the town of Frankenau, in the southeast on the community of Haina, in the southwest on the community of Burgwald, in the west on the community of Allendorf, and in the northwest on the town of Lichtenfels (all in Waldeck-Frankenberg).
+Frankenberg borders in the north on the municipality of Vöhl, in the east on the town of Frankenau, in the southeast on the municipality of Haina, in the southwest on the municipality of Burgwald, in the west on the municipality of Allendorf, and in the northwest on the town of Lichtenfels (all in Waldeck-Frankenberg).